 Let’s face it — we’ve all had a terrible meeting once or twice in our lives.
 They’re actually way more common than you might think.
 According to Doodle’s 2019 State of Meetings report, the cost of poorly organized meetings in 2019 will reach a whopping $399 billion in the United States alone, which is a tremendous drag on the effectiveness of businesses.
 One easy step to increasing your meeting effectiveness is to always include a meeting agenda.
 Here is our guide for designing a great meeting agenda that you can use the next time you schedule the conference room or organize a virtual team meeting.

-What is a meeting agenda?
+What is a virtual meeting agenda?

-No one wants to be in a poorly planned meeting.
+No one wants to be in a poorly planned team meeting.
 Time is crucial to everyone in the room — and outside of the room — so having to sit in a conference room or on a video call with a group of people who don’t know why they are there in the first place can get a little frustrating.

 Just by creating a simple outline of how you want to spend your time in this meeting and sharing it with your colleagues, not only can you eliminate confusion, you also set the tone for the meeting, define topics that are to be addressed and increase participant engagement since everyone has time to prepare information or research topics in advance.

+Face-to-face video conferences are a great way to check-in in real-time with your team.
 An effective and well-thought-out meeting agenda can do wonders for you and your colleagues.
 Here are five reasons to use a meeting agenda:

 1. Address all the key talking points

-Attendees are hand-selected and are chosen to have a seat in the room for a reason.
+Meeting attendees are hand-selected and are chosen to have a seat in the room for a reason.
 Whether you’re chosen to speak on a certain topic on the agenda or decisions made in this meeting directly affect you, being able to look at an agenda beforehand confirms your spot at the table.